scottsloane/nightmare-scripted/README.md

 ### Including/Initialization

 Nightmare must be initialized before use.
-This can be done on import or as a function call.
+This can be done on import or as a function call. *see Nightmare documentation for options*

 ```javascript
 const nightmareScripted = require('nightmare-scripted')({electronPath: require('./node_modules/electron'),show: false});